 Visit the Valley of Temples for archeological wonders and history.

-Charmingly blending with the natural environment, Valley of Temples is an exciting playground for history and ruin lovers.
+Charmingly blending with the natural environment, the Valley of Temples is an exciting playground for history and ruin lovers.
 Apart from many remains which were heavily worn out by ruthless time, 2 out of 8 temples are still very well preserved.
 Those are the temple of Concorde and the temple of Hera.

 Being the most important archeological site in Sicily, the valley of temples is a must-visit site if you are touring the southern part of the island.

-Logistics: Valley of Temples is located in the South of Sicily and can be combined as part of eastern Sicily, or western Sicily itinerary.
+Logistics: Valley of Temples is located in the South of Sicily and can be combined as part of the eastern Sicily, or western Sicily itinerary.
 Agrigento is roughly a 2-hour drive from all directions- Trapani town in the west, Palermo in the northwest, and Catania in the east.

 Guided tours from other towns to the Valley of Temples:

-- A full-day tour from Catania to Valley of Temples with a stop at Roman Mosaics in Piazza Armerina.
+- A full-day tour from Catania to the Valley of Temples with a stop at Roman Mosaics in Piazza Armerina.